 Q: I am a property manager for several properties.
 I am setting up the lessees and lessors.
-Do I place them as customers or as customers and vendors?
+Do I enter them in QuickBooks as customers or as both customers and vendors?

 A: The lessee and lessor sign a contractual agreement in which the lessee (tenant) agrees to pay the lessor (property owner) for the rental of an asset, in this case, a rental property.
 Often, the lessor agrees to provide maintenance to the property.
 In the event that the property owner does not want to actively manage the property, a third party manager will assume the responsibilities for a fee.

 If you are a landlord and own all of the properties, you do not need to enter your name as a customer, class, and vendor.
-Add the properties as Customers.
+Simply, enter your properties as Customers in QuickBooks.

-As a property manager, you provide property management services to the lessor, the property owner.
-Add the property owner as a (1) Customer, a (2) Class, and a (3) Vendor.
+If you are a property manager, you provide property management services to the lessor or the property owner.
+In this case, enter the property owner as a Customer, a Class, and a Vendor.

-First, add the property owner as a Customer.
-As a property manager, the owner is your customer.
+You enter the property owner as a Customer, since as a property manager, the owner is your customer.
 You are providing him or her with your management services.
-This will also help you organize the tenants.
+This will also create a hierarchy and help you organize tenants.

-Open the Vendor Center.
-Create a new vendor.
+To enter a property owner as a vendor, open the Vendor Center and create a new vendor.
 QuickBooks does not allow a Customer and Vendor to have the same name.
 Distinguish the Vendor property owner name from the Customer property owner name.
-In the screenshot below, I added an _V to indicate that the property owner is a vendor.
+In the screenshot below, I added an “PO” to indicate that the property owner is a vendor.
 Do what works best for you.
-Also make sure that you indicate how the property owner’s name should appear on a printed check in the field above.
+Be sure that you indicate how the property owner’s name should appear on a printed check in the Print on Check as field.

-Entering the property owner is the first step to setting up your QuickBooks file for property management.
+Entering property owners is the first step to setting up your QuickBooks file for property management.
 Next, add the properties you will be managing.